Aboodtt404/BloomChain/README.md

 3. Complete the authentication flow
 4. You should see "✓ Connected" in the navigation

-### 3. Test Backend Integration
+### 3. Test Game Access
-1. After logging in, scroll to the newsletter section
-2. Fill out the form with email and message
-3. Click "Send Message On-Chain"
-4. Check the browser console for confirmation
+1. **Before Login**: Game section shows "Game Locked" with login button
+2. **After Login**: Game section shows Unity game iframe
+3. **Game Controls**: Fullscreen and save progress buttons available

-### 4. Verify Backend Canister
+### 4. Test Profile System
-1. Open the backend Candid interface URL
-2. Try calling functions like:
-   - `greet("World")`
-   - `getCanisterInfo()`
-   - `whoami()` (after authenticating)
+1. Click "Profile" in navigation after login
+2. View your principal ID and game stats
+3. Use logout button to return to landing page

 ## 🔧 Development Workflow